apk015/EmailBoy-Bulk---Automated-Bulk-Email-Sender-with-Google-API-Support/README.md

-# EmailBoy Bulk - Email Sending Tool
+# EmailBoy Bulk - Advanced Bulk Email Sending Tool

-EmailBoy Bulk is an advanced bulk email sending tool that supports sending emails via the Google Gmail API.
+**EmailBoy Bulk** is an advanced and efficient bulk email sending tool designed to streamline the process of sending personalized emails to multiple recipients.
+Leveraging the Google Gmail API, it ensures reliable and secure email delivery.
+The tool is perfect for businesses, marketers, and developers who need to send bulk emails with ease.

 ## Features
-- Send bulk emails to multiple recipients.
+- **Bulk Email Sending**: Send emails to multiple recipients with a single script execution.
-- Supports sending personalized emails using templates.
+- **Personalized Emails**: Use templates for email subjects and bodies to personalize messages.
-- Automatically handles email sending limits.
+- **Rate Limiting**: Automatically handles Gmail's email sending limits with configurable parameters.
-- Provides detailed logging of the email sending process.
+- **Detailed Logging**: Provides real-time logging, including the total emails sent, emails sent per hour, and remaining emails.
+- **Error Handling**: Logs failed email attempts for later review and retry.
+- **CSV Support**: Reads recipient details from a CSV file, allowing easy management of email lists.

 ## Setup